michaelpearce21/CI_MS1_DAL/README.md

 ### Wireframes:

 From the requirements of the website it was decided the initial release should include 4 pages:
-  * A home page which will include the headline informaiton about the cafe and the concept.
-Contact informaiton such as location and social media links should also be included.
+  * A home page which will include the headline information about the cafe and the concept.
+Contact information such as location and social media links should also be included.
   * A menu page which should highlight the food and drinks on offer.
   * A club page, where membership benefits are highlighted and recommendations of games are.
   * A contact page which will highlight social media links as well as include a form for comments and questions.